zq99/RandomDistributionTracker/README.md

         NumberDistributionTracker numberDistributionTracker = new NumberDistributionTracker(0,1,0.25);

-You can also change the bandwidth of an existing distribution like so:
+You can also change the width of an existing distribution like so:

         numberDistributionTracker.changeDistributionForWidth(0.25);
         numberDistributionTracker.printDistribution();